Waltzing Matilda: Australia's Favourite Song

 Photo: Tin of Billy Tea

-In 1903, Marie Cowan, the wife of the chief accountant working at James Inglis & Co and a gifted musician, was entrusted with improving the original lyrics.
-Fortunately, Marie had heard the original musical tune composed by Christina McPherson.
-So, she recomposed the song by changing some of the lyrics to fit the melody better.
+In 1902, James Inglis & Co purchased the lyrics and used them to promote their Billy Tea brand.
+Marie Cowan, the wife of the chief accountant working at James Inglis & Co and a gifted musician adapted the lyrics, creating the version we know today.
 The sheet music and lyrics were then printed and wrapped around containers of Billy Tea as a promotional gimmick.
 It wasn't long before the song gained widespread popularity.
 This version of the song, known as the Marie Cowan version, is the one we hear today.

 Who Owns the Copyright to "Waltzing Matilda"?